infinum/qa-handbook/Automation/Mobile/qama.md

-> *All code is guilty, until proven innocent.*
+> All code is guilty, until proven innocent.

 ## qama

 `qama` stands for `QA Mobile Automation.`
 It also happens to be a [sword](https://en.wikipedia.org/wiki/Qama). :)

 `qama` is a _template project_ with which you can quickly start writing maintainable UI tests for your mobile projects.
-It is based on [pytest framework](https://docs.pytest.org/en/7.1.x/index.html) and [Appium](https://appium.io/).
+It is based on the [pytest framework](https://docs.pytest.org/en/7.1.x/index.html) and [Appium](https://appium.io/).
 For more details see the [qama README](https://github.com/infinum/qama/blob/master/README.md).

 It is very similar to `qawa` which was described [in this handbook article](https://infinum.com/handbook/qa/automation/web/selenium-and-qawa).